ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms before noon, then a chance of showers and thunderstorms between noon and 1pm,
-         then a slight chance of showers and thunderstorms.
-Mostly sunny.
-High near 92, with temperatures falling to around 90 in the afternoon.
+         then a chance of showers and thunderstorms.
+Mostly sunny, with a high near 92.
 Southwest wind around 9 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">